ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 {{code-off-device-instance}}.
 Here, every property of the corresponding SDF model (see {{code-off-device-model}}) is mapped to a concrete value that corresponds with the associated schema information.
+The alternating structure of the SDF model
+(e. g., `sdfThing/boot007/sdfObject/heater/sdfProperty/isHeating`) is repeated in the proofshot, with `sdfObject` and `sdfThing` being replaced by `sdfInstance`.
+While earlier approaches avoided the additional level of nesting by omitting the affordance quality name, explicitly including it avoids problems with namespace clashes and also allows for a cleaner integration of meta data (such as the `$context`) into the proofshot document.

 As in any instance message, information from the model is not repeated but referenced via a pointer into the model tree (`sdfInstanceOf`); the